 Wildlife Society Bulletin

 From the inception of The Journal of Wildlife Management, concern has been raised – particularly by its editors – that it did not contain enough content useful to wildlife managers, and that its target audience was primarily wildlife scientists.
 In May 1972 the Wildlife Society Bulletin was established as an outlet for management-related articles.
 The content of WSB included opinion pieces as well, and also offered news and information on Society issues.
 In 2007 the Bulletin was discontinued, and its content integrated into a new JWM.
+However, in 2011, the Bulletin was restarted.

 The Wildlife Professional